-Advertising costs are expensed as incurred and totaled \$4,766 for the year ended June 30, 2022.
+Advertising costs are expensed as incurred and totaled \$1,896 and \$4,766 for the years ended June 30, 2023 and 2022, respectively.

 Investments

 The Diocese records investment purchases at cost, or if donated, at fair value on the date of donation.
 Thereafter, investments are reported at their fair values in the statements of financial position.
 Net investment return/(loss) is reported in the statements of activities and consists of interest and dividend income, realized and unrealized capital gains and losses, less investment expenses.